Middlesex DA lays out what is known about the death of a Hopkinton teen

-WOBURN, MASS.
-(WHDH) – The Middlesex County district attorney is investigating the death of a teenage girl in Hopkinton.
+HOPKINTON, MASS.
+(WHDH) - An investigation into the death of a teenage girl in Hopkinton remains ongoing.

 The girl’s body was found along a trail off of West Main Street back on April 18.
 A small memorial now marks the location.